-The final lot yield, which may differ from the maximum lot yield, will be determined by subtracting all the roads and right-of-way, required exterior buffers, and all conservation areas, and meeting the minimum lot size for each new lot as shown in the chart below:
+- B. Ownership of development site.
+The tract(s) of land to be subdivided may be held in single and separate ownership or in multiple ownership.
+If held in multiple ownership, however, the site shall be developed according to a single plan with common authority and common responsibility. - C. Housing density determination.
+The housing density determination will be determined by subtracting all the roads and right-of-way, required exterior buffers, and all conservation areas, and meeting the minimum lot size for each new lot as shown in the chart below: